 How to File Yearly Tax Returns With Multiple W-2 forms From the Same Employer?

-If you are confused about the tax filing process for multiple W-2 forms, then the process of tax filing would be similar to a single W-2 form with slight adjustments.
-The process involves the transferring and mentioning of the total amount in all the W-2 states.
-For example, you would need to file form 1040, which is the US Individual Income Tax Return, and mention the amount in Box 1 one highlighting your daily wages, monthly salary, and other financial reimbursements provided to you by the employer on the W-2 form and then transfer the total amount to line 7 on form 1040.
-You also need to submit all the W-2 documents for multiple employers as part of the tax filing process, and for that, you would have to wait until you accumulate all the W-2 forms to commence the process of tax filing.
-Employers are given the deadline of 31st January to providing W-2 forms to their employees.
+You also need to submit all the W-2 documents for multiple employers as part of the tax filing process, and for that, you would have to wait until you accumulate all the W-2 forms to commence the tax filing process.
+Employers are given the deadline of 31st January to provide W-2 forms to their employees.
 If the employers have not yet distributed the W-2 form by the end of the first week of February, then you need to contact the employer.
-If you still have not received a W-2 form by February 15, then call 800-829-1040, which is the IRS call center, and an IRS agent will contact the employer to pursue the process.
+If you still have not received a W-2 form by February 15, then call 800-829-1040, the IRS call center, and an IRS agent will contact the employer to pursue the process.

 Understanding withholding allowances

-I have 2 W2 from the same employer:
+I have 2 W2S from the same employer:

 What if I have multiple W2 forms from the same employer?

-The IRS has modified tax filing and guidelines for those with multiple W-2 and W-4 forms starting from 2020.
-The IRS has canceled out the concept of adding withholding allowances to the W-4 form to increase credibility and transparency and to introduce precision to the withholding system.
+The IRS has modified tax filing and guidelines for those with multiple W-2 and W-4 forms starting in 2022.
+The IRS has canceled the concept of adding withholding allowances to the W-4 form to increase credibility and transparency and to introduce precision to the withholding system.
 As part of the latest update by the IRS, you would only require a single W-4 worksheet to mention the claims instead of filing more than one W-4 worksheet for each employer.
 The removal of withholding allowances was initiated in 2020 To simplify tax filing for ordinary people and employers.

 In a nutshell, the legal inclinations and tax laws for employees of multiple employees are the same for those who work for those working on a single job.
 Therefore, keep yourself updated on the latest tax updates and choose to keep track of slight modifications and adjustments laid out by the tax department.